How did Hindus become Hindu and why Hindutva is not Hinduism

 In 1923, while being incarcerated in Ratnagiri, VD Savarkar wrote his manifesto Essentials of Hindutva.
 He coined the word Hindutva to frame his far-right political philosophy that uses nationalism and religious identity.
 Hindutva was ideated by Savarkar, not the spiritual sages of India.
 In the essay Hindutva: Who is a Hindu?
 Savarkar himself wrote, "Hindutva is not identical with what is vaguely indicated by the term Hinduism."
 His aim was the political mobilisation of all those with "Hindu" identity to form a nation of militant nationalists.

 By this time Savarkar was already a political person.
-In 1915, he had founded the right wing political party Akhil Bharatiya Hindu Mahasabha.
+He was associated with the right wing political party Akhil Bharatiya Hindu Mahasabha that was founded in 1915.

 VD Savarkar coined the word Hindutva to frame his far-right political philosophy.